"Grief is not a problem to be solved but an experience to be carried."

 Life after loss can feel like navigating unknown territory without a map.
-That's where I come in - not to lead you out of grief, but to walk beside you through it.
+That’s where I come in, not to lead you out of grief, but to walk beside you through it.
+I assure you that "moving on" is a myth.
+We don’t get over a significant loss; instead, we move forward by carrying our love in a new way, learning to build a life where joy and pain can coexist.

 Help will always be within reach